42Bastian/rmac/rmac.rst

 one pass, and switches usually take effect when they are encountered.
 In general it is best to specify all switches before the names of any input files.

-If the command line is entirely empty then MADMAC prints a copyright message and enters an "interactive" mode, prompting for successive command lines with a star (\*).
-An empty command line will exit (See the examples in the chapter on `Using MADMAC`_).
+If the command line is entirely empty then RMAC prints a copyright message and enters an "interactive" mode, prompting for successive command lines with a star (\*).
+An empty command line will exit (See the examples in the chapter on `Using RMAC`_).
 After each assembly in interactive mode, the assembler will print a summary of the amount of memory used, the amount of memory left, the number of lines processed, and the number of seconds the assembly took.